 Onto the next table which flags changes for next week

 Removal of the requirement to for office-based workers to wear face masks at work is appropriate for the end of next week as we lift the recommendation to work and study from home where possible.
-This will no longer be a recommendation at the end of next week and time needs to be given to communicating this.
+These will no longer be recommendations at the end of next week and time needs to be given to communicating this.

 The third item on this table is changing the surveillance testing reference in the Orders to reflect the shift from mandated surveillance testing to recommended that is occurring for specific sectors as previously discussed.